arpan-52/test_svfits/SVFITS.md

 - **BURST_BM_ID**  The id (i.e. number) of the beam in which the burst was detected

-- **BURST_RA** The right ascension of the beam in which the burst was detected.
+- **BURST_RA** The apparent right ascension of the beam in which the burst was detected.
 One could rotate the visibilities to this coordinate before imaging to minimize the w-term error.

-- **BURST_DEC** The declination of the beam in which the burst was detected.
+- **BURST_DEC** The apparent declination of the beam in which the burst was detected.
 One could rotate the visibilities to this coordinate before imaging to minimize the w-term error.

 - **UPDATE_BURST** update the remaining burst parameters using the BURST_MJD, BURST_INTWD and BURSt_DM